 4. Promote an Affiliate Product

-Let’s say you have written a piece of content that promotes an affiliate product.
-You can use yes/no pop-ups to increase conversions on that content.
+If you’ve written a piece of content that promotes an affiliate product you can use Yes/No pop-ups to increase conversions on that content.

-The “yes” button goes to my affiliate link, and the “no” button closes out the optin form.
-I also have my campaign cookies set so that if you press the “no” button, you won’t see this pop-up again.
+The Yes button goes to the affiliate link, and the No button closes the optin form.
+You can also set the display rules so that if your visitor opts out they won’t see this pop-up again.